futurewei-cloud/chogori-platform/docs/TSO.md

 firstRequestLocalTimeOfBatch is set to the requestLocalTime of the first client request of timestamp which triggered the call into TSO server and get the batch.
 Together with TTLus in the batch, latter requests from K2 client for timestamp, if the requestLocalTime within the firstRequestLocalTimeOfBatch + TTLus, it could used the timestamp from the batch if the batch is not used up. usedCountOfBatch is initialized to 0 and incremented after each time stamp is used from the batch.

 When the request is within TTL of the batch, a timestamp is generated from the batch with TeTSE set to TbeTESBase +  TbeNanoSecStep * usedCountOfBatch, TSOId and TsDelta are trivially set to the same value from K2TimeStampBatch.

+## 4 Design alternatives and reasoning
+### 4.1 Conditions that guarantees casual consistency and potential to expand mulitple TSO within same data center if needed

+### 4.2 Impact consideration of between different STO clients there can be significant different network latencies to the TSO server